For the Suffering Single

 As an RN, having worked a long clinical rotation in a state clinic near a university, I can tell you that the norm is for one person to have multiple partners – bi-sexual.
 The women are just as bad as the men.
 I’ve seen people come in for routine testing and they have been with as many as 25 people in one week – individuals whom they cannot name.
 Orgies and sex parties are very common on college campuses.
 Individuals no longer abstain.
 STD’s are something they view as a “normal” part of life.
 They come in for free every week, get tested, and go back out to play the field.
 You never know who someone has been with.
 This is the world we now live in.
 Rape is on the rise.
 Abortion is on the rise.
 STD’s are on the rise – and not all of them are curable.

 And so what if you’ve messed up?
 What if you’ve fallen?
 Does that mean you’re slated for doom?
 Does that mean you can’t ever be pure again?
 Absolutely not.
 God is able to forgive, heal, and cleanse you – setting you completely free.
-If you are struggling in this area please read my post on Phylicia Delta.
-You will be blessed!

 YOU BELONG TO GOD BEFORE ANY OTHER.